 3. Neptune Beach

 Neptune Beach is a little further up the Florida coast than Jacksonville Beach.
 If you are looking for quiet beaches near Gainesville, FL, this is the beach to come to.
 This coastal community takes good care of their beachfront and offers a laid-back atmosphere for your trip.

 Flagler Beach is about an hour and forty-five minutes away from Gainesville.
 The seven-mile stretch of beach means that there is more than enough room for locals and visitors to spread out.
 The fishing pier found here is almost 100 years old; you can purchase fishing supplies and fish off of it from 6 AM to midnight.
 Just keep in mind that there is no swimming allowed within 150 feet of the pier for your own safety!

 Amelia Island State Park is about 2 hours away from Gainesville, but it is one of the most unique beaches near Gainesville, FL.
 Why?
 It is the only state park in Florida that allows horseback riding on the beach!
 This romantic activity draws countless people to the area each year.
 Plus, because it is a state park, this gorgeous area is protected.
 Stroll the beach to pick up shells and shark teeth or fish from the shore.

 Where to Vacation in Gainesville

 You’ll love staying at Sweetwater Branch Inn during your time in Gainesville.
 Located in the heart of the city yet set back enough to be a peaceful oasis, you’ll be close to countless attractions.
 Visit one of the beaches near Gainesville, FL, or cool off in our saltwater pool!
 Browse through our cozy accommodations to start planning your stay.
 Choose from rooms, suites, and cottages perfect for a family stay.
-Our luxurious amenities will ensure your stay will be perfect!
+Our amenities will ensure your stay will be perfect!
 Book your stay today.